dansl/LinuxOS-Stuff/README.md

   ```
   By default, it will show just one result.
 To see more results matching your search term, hit ctrl+r again and again.
 To quit reverse search, use Ctrl+C.

-- Unfreeze your Linux terminal - If you hit Ctrl+S, your terminal will freeze.
+- Unfreeze your terminal - If you hit Ctrl+S, your terminal will freeze.
 Just use Ctrl+Q and you can use the terminal again.
   ```
   ctrl+Q
   ```